Isilon/isilon_hadoop_tools/README.md

     * startuid – the beginning UID range for the creation of users (default is 1000)
     * startgid – the beginning GID range for the creation of users (Default is 1000)
     * zone – the name of the access zone where the users should be created
+    * verbose - invokes set -x on the script so we can inspect actions.
     * append-cluster-name – the Hadoop cluster name the script should append to the usernames (useful for multi-tenant environments that will use a single KDC)